KSEAWisconsin/kseawisconsin.github.io/README.md

  - This repository only contains codes for website.
  - For all notifications and rules, please refer to the [README of KSEAWebDocuments](https://github.com/hyecheol123/KSEAWebDocuments/blob/master/README.md).

-Welcome to your new Jekyll theme!
-In this directory, you'll find the files you need to be able to package up your theme into a gem.
-Put your layouts in `_layouts`, your includes in `_includes`, your sass files in `_sass` and any other assets in `assets`.

-To experiment with this code, add some sample content and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!

-TODO: Delete this and the text above, and describe your gem

 ## Installation

 Add this line to your Jekyll site's `Gemfile`: